-- 80. In March 2024, the Idaho State Legislature passed HB 668, prohibiting the use of public funds or public facilities to provide gender-affirming hormone therapy "for purposes of altering the appearance of an individual in order to affirm the individual's perception of the individual's sex in a way that is inconsistent with the individual's biological sex."
-HB 668 §§ 2, 5-6.
-Governor Brad Little signed HB 668 into law on March 27, 2024.
-See I.C. § 18-8901. - 81.
-Upon information and belief, IDOC policy, which has been in place for over twenty years, has permitted the use of hormone therapy to treat gender dysphoria.
-Consequently, HB 668, if permitted to take effect, would upend a policy that has been in place and relied upon by incarcerated people for over twenty years. - 82.
-Not only does HB 668 categorically prohibit the use of public funds or public facilities to provide any gender-affirming medical care, regardless of the individual needs of the patient, it also criminalizes the provision of gender-affirming care.
-Intentional violations of HB 668 by public officers or public employees are considered a misuse of public monies, a crime punishable by a fine of up to \$10,000, imprisonment of not less than one year nor more than fourteen years, and mandatory termination of employment.
-I.C. §§ 18-5702(3), (5).
-Therefore, if HB 668 takes effect, any IDOC employee, Centurion employee working as an agent of IDOC, or any other health care specialist or professional contracted with IDOC or Centurion, who in any way provides gender-affirming medical care is subject to prosecution by Defendant Labrador.
-Additionally, as IDOC Director, Defendant Tewalt is subject to mandatory termination by Defendant Little. - 83.
-HB 668 is part of a slew of laws enacted in Idaho over the past few years that intentionally limit legal protections and rights for the state's transgender community.
-See, e.g., HB 71 (criminalizing gender-affirming medical care as to transgender youth); HB 421 (erasing transgender individuals from recognition in all state laws, policies and regulations by restricting the terms sex and gender to mean only sex assigned at birth); SB 1100 (restricting access to school facilities); HB 668 prohibiting public funds for gender-affirming medical care as to Medicaid recipients (in addition to incarcerated people).
+- 94. In March 2024, the Idaho State Legislature passed HB 668, prohibiting the use of public funds or public facilities to provide gender-affirming hormone therapy "for purposes of altering the appearance of an individual in order to affirm the individual's perception of the individual's sex in a way that is inconsistent with the individual's biological sex."
+H.B.
+668 §§ 2, 5-6.
+Governor Brad Little signed HB 668 into law on March 27, 2024. - 95.
+Upon information and belief, IDOC policy, which has been in place for over twenty years, has provided coverage for the gender-affirming medical care now prohibited by H.B.
+668. Consequently, H.B.
+668 upended a policy that has been in place and relied upon by incarcerated people for over twenty years. - 96.
+Not only does H.B.
+668 categorically prohibit the use of public funds to provide any gender-affirming medical care, regardless of the individual needs of the patient, it also criminalizes the provision of gender-affirming care.
+Intentional violations of H.B.
+668 by public officers or public employees are considered a misuse of public monies, a crime punishable by a fine of up to \$10,000 and imprisonment of not less than one year nor more than fourteen years.

+I.C.
+18-5702 § 3.
+Therefore, any IDOC employee, Centurion employee working as an agent of IDOC, or any other health care specialist or professional contracted with IDOC or Centurion, who in any way provides gender-affirming medical care is subject to prosecution by Defendant Labrador. - 97.
+H.B.
+668 is part of a slew of laws enacted in Idaho over the past few years that intentionally limit legal protections and rights for the state's transgender community.
+See e.g. HB 71 (criminalizing gender-affirming medical care as to transgender youth); HB 421 (erasing transgender individuals from recognition in all state laws, policies and regulations by restricting the terms sex and gender to mean only sex assigned at birth); SB 1100 (restricting access to school facilities); HB 668 prohibiting public funds for gender-affirming medical care as to Medicaid recipients (in addition to incarcerated people).

-- 84. On June 3, 2024, counsel for Plaintiffs sent a demand letter to counsel for IDOC and Centurion, and to the Idaho Attorney General's Office, explaining that enforcing HB 668 in state prisons would violate the Eighth Amendment rights of prisoners in IDOC custody and requesting information about the enforcement of HB 668 and its potential immediate impact on individuals in the custody of IDOC who currently rely on hormone therapy to treat diagnosed gender dysphoria.
-Counsel for Plaintiffs warned counsel for these Defendants of the grave consequences incarcerated individuals would experience if they began enforcing HB 668. - 85.
-IDOC replied on June 10, 2024 that the agency was discussing the possible impact of HB 668 on individuals in its custody and control but had not decided how HB 668 would be implemented at IDOC facilities. - 86.
-On June 17, counsel for Plaintiffs sent the Attorney General's Office and counsel for Centurion a correspondence requesting a short-term non-enforcement agreement to prevent immediate harm to incarcerated individuals. - 87.
+- 98. On June 3, 2024, counsel for Plaintiffs sent a demand letter to counsel for IDOC and Centurion, and to the Idaho Attorney General's Office, explaining that enforcing HB 668 in state prisons would violate the Eighth Amendment rights of prisoners in IDOC custody and requesting information about the enforcement of HB 668 and its potential immediate impact on individuals in the custody of IDOC who currently rely on hormone therapy to treat diagnosed gender dysphoria.
+Counsel for Plaintiffs warned counsel for these Defendants of the grave consequences incarcerated individuals would experience as a result of HB 668's enforcement. - 99.
+IDOC replied on June 10, 2024 that the agency was discussing the possible impact of HB 668 on individuals in its custody and control but had not decided how HB 668 would be implemented at IDOC facilities. - 100.
+On June 17, counsel for Plaintiffs sent the Attorney General's Office and counsel for Centurion a correspondence requesting a short-term non-enforcement agreement to prevent immediate harm to incarcerated individuals. - 101.
 On June 21, counsel for the parties participated in a video call to discuss a potential non-enforcement agreement.
 On June 26, the Attorney General's office and counsel for Centurion informed counsel for Plaintiffs that they would not agree to a period of non-enforcement and that enforcement would begin on July 1, 2024.